SourCherries/auto-face-align/demos/demo_3_averaging/README.md

 > Burton, A. M., Jenkins, R., Hancock, P. J. B., & White, D. (2005).
 Robust representations for face recognition: The power of averages.
 Cogn Psychol, 51(3), 256–284. https://doi.org/10.1016/j.cogpsych.2005.06.003

-We used the same photos of Tony Blair as they used (in their Figure 3).
+We used the same photos of Angela Merkel as they used (in their Figure 3).

 Manual landmark selection was required in Burton et al. (2005), whereas AFA automated the entire process in our demo.